 If success crowns a man’s venture, sweeter then than honey the libations he pours into the Mousai’s [Muses’] stream.
 But lacking the songs to praise them, the mightiest feats of valour can but find a sorry grave a deep darkness.
 But for fine deeds a mirror to establish, one way alone we know if Mnamosyna’s [Memory’s] shining diadem will grant recompense for their labours, in the glory of music on the tongues of men.
 [Nemean 7 ant 1, trans.
 Conway.]

-In the poem’s first strophe, the “fruits” are simply the deeds or events of history.
-Their memory disappears from us the same way that snakes crawl away into cracks in the floor, or run between rocks.
+In the first strophe of Hölderlin’s poem, the “fruits” are simply the deeds or events of history.
+Their memory disappears from our minds the same way that snakes crawl away into cracks in the floor, or run between rocks.
 We need to remember things, but our memory is often faulty and can lead us astray like horses on crooked paths.
-Also there exists a tendency and a willingness to let things slide into oblivion.
-We should stay nested in the present and not run away to the future or the past.
+Also there exists a tendency and a willingness to let things slide into forgetfulness because of our need to stay nested in the present and to not run away to the future or the past.

-But what about the experiences of daily life, the common things we treasure, even after we make contact with something that transcends earthly life?
-It is like a cross planted in an alpine meadow, an act of generosity and a reminder, animating wayfarers to speculate from a distance about what happened there.
+But what about the experiences of daily life, the common things we treasure and are left with even after we make contact with something that transcends earthly life?
+These are signs, like a cross planted in an alpine meadow, an act of generosity and a reminder, animating wayfarers to speculate from a distance about what happened there.

 The last strophe places us in the mythic environment of Greece.
 The heroes at Troy died in various ways, and we owe our knowledge of them to the circumstance that Zeus slept with Mnemosyne on Mt.
-Kithaeron—“loosening her hair” is a common sexual metaphor in older literatures.
+Kithaeron—“loosening her hair” is a common metaphor for love-making in older literatures.

 Thus historical memory itself is ordained by the gods.
 When friends or heroes die, we need to pull ourselves together and conquer sorrow by creating a record of what happened.